Mirror Symmetry for Quiver Algebroid Stacks: Abstract

 \section{Abstract}

-In this paper, we construct noncommutative algebroid stacks and the associated mirror functors for a symplectic manifold.
-First, we formulate a version of stack that is well adapted for gluing quiver algebras with different numbers of vertices.

-Second, we develop a representation theory of $A_\infty$ categories by quiver stacks.
-A key step is constructing an extension of the $A_\infty$ category over a quiver stack of a collection of nc-deformed objects.
-The extension involves non-trivial gerbe terms, which play an important role in quiver algebroid stacks.
+In this paper, we provide a new construction of quiver algebroid stacks and the associated mirror functors for symplectic manifolds.
+First, we formulate the concept of a quiver stack, which is a geometric structure formed by gluing multiple quiver algebras together.
+Next, we develop a representation theory of $A_\infty$ categories by quiver stacks.
+The main idea is to extend the $A_\infty$ category over a quiver stack of a collection of nc-deformed objects.
+The extension involves non-trivial gerbe terms.
+It gives an application of symplectic geometry that bridges the study of sheaves and representation theory through mirror symmetry.

-Third, we develop a general construction of mirror quiver stacks.
-As an important example, we apply the constrution to nc local projective plane, whose compact divisor gives rise to interesting monodromy and homotopy terms.
-This employs a pair-of-pants decomposition of the mirror curve as proposed by Seidel \cite{Sei-spec}.
-Geometrically, we find a new method of mirror construction by gluing SYZ-type Lagrangians with a Lagrangian that serves as a `middle agent' using Floer theory.
-The method makes crucial use of the extension of Fukaya category over quiver stacks.
+We provide a general framework for constructing mirror quiver stacks.
+In particular, we develop a novel method of gluing Lagrangians which are disjoint from each other by using quasi-isomorphisms with a `global middle agent', which is a Lagrangian immersion that produces a mirror quiver.
+The method relies fundamentally on the use of quiver stacks.
+We carry out this construction for compact immersed Lagrangians in a punctured elliptic curve, which results in a mirror nc local projective plane.